2017 SA & WA 37th Annual Awards for Cinematography

 2014 SA & WA 34th Annual State Awards for Cinematography wrap up

-It will be great to have Jane Doyle back on stage as our MC and we have confirmed the magical Matt Tarrant who will be on stage and amaze us later in the night too.
+It will be great to have Jane Doyle back on stage as our MC and we have confirmed the magical Matt Tarrant who will be on stage and amaze us later in the night.
 Also we'll have "Luke the Piano Dude" playing magical theme tracks from heaps of movies.

 We had 58 Gold, Silver & Bronze plaques awarded from the 139 entries and there is a pdf of the winners available from the link below.

 There were some superb door prizes drawn from decks of cards including Panasonic LED Viera TV and a Canon G1X Mk 2 camera valued at $1k!